PlqnK/truenas-useful-scripts/README.md

 find . -type f -name "*.sh" -exec chmod +x {} \;
 ```

-Finally you will need to create cron jobs in the FreeNAS WebUI in order to execute the reporting and backup script on a schedule.
-[The FreeNAS documentation explains how to do it.](https://www.ixsystems.com/documentation/freenas/11.2/tasks.html#cron-jobs) The command to execute should be:
+Finally you will need to create cron jobs in the TrueNAS WebUI in order to execute the reporting and backup script on a schedule.
+[The TrueNAS documentation explains how to do it.](https://www.truenas.com/docs/hub/tasks/scheduled/cron-jobs/) The command to execute should be:

 ```sh
 /path/to/the/script.sh